hpleva/pyemto/README.md

 # README #

-Please open Documentation.html for installation instructions.
+Please open Documentation.html in the pyemto folder for installation instructions.

 ### What is this repository for? ###